agrbin/snapscale-article/README.md

 ## Image recognition

-In this moment, ~2 months in the project I had an application that works, with 1-2 requests per day all labeled manually.
+I started working on Image recognition ~2 months in the project.
+At that time, I had an application that works, with 1-2 OCR requests per day all labeled manually.
 I was ready to implement the digit recognition submodule.
 I expected that I will find something that works out of the box, and that most of engineering will be just plugging it in and evaluating accuracy.

 ### Existing work

-I found a bunch of existing related models that would in theory solve our problem, but reproducibility was very low.
+I found a bunch of existing related models that would in theory solve our problem.
+Reproducibility of those project was low.

 Classical computer vision techniques on GitHub: